kyungjae-lee/engineers-notebook/operating-systems/virtual-machines.md

   These are the "guest" machines on your host.
 A host can support some number of VMs running at the same time.
 A true VM host needs lots of memory and processor capability.

   * In a true VM environment, each guest machine can run its own OS.
-  * So, I can create a linux machine, a Windows machine and an Android machine on my PC at home if I have enough memory.
+  * So, I can create a Linux machine, a Windows machine and an Android machine on my PC at home if I have enough memory.

 * **Guest Applications**